U.S. District Court for the Northern District

 Alabama Court Information

 See also the Administrative Office of the Courts web site, as well as links to state court web sites, maintained by the National Center for State Courts.
-Additionally, see Judgepedia, a Wikipedia-style web site, self-described as “an encyclopedia about judges and courts,” which is maintained by the Sam Adams Alliance (Illinois).
+Additionally, the Ballotpedia.org web site presents information about courts and judges in the state, covering both state courts and federal courts, in a Wikipedia-style format.

 - Ethics Commission — Forms